kjayres/AMP-DFM/README.md

 python scripts/mog/ampdfm_mog.py --config configs/mog/ampdfm_mog_generic.yaml
 ```

-This uses XGBoost classifier gradients to guide the generation process toward peptides with high antimicrobial activity and low haemolysis and cytotoxicity.
-The guidance process can be customised through various parameters:
+This uses the classifiers to guide the generative process toward the design of peptides with high antimicrobial activity and low haemolysis and cytotoxicity.
+The guidance process can be customised through various parameters.
+Here are a few:

 **Key parameters in the config file:**
 - `amp_variant`: Target organism (generic, ecoli, paeruginosa, saureus)